-Figure 3-15: Revit-Slab openings Owing to application limitations, it is not possible to import changes to the slab boundary in SCIA Engineer if the number of nodes is modified.
+Figure 3-15: Revit-Slab openings

+Owing to application limitations, it is not possible to import changes to the slab boundary in SCIA Engineer if the number of nodes is modified.
 It is best practice to use the Opening option whenever possible.
 3.8.1 Shaft openings In Revit it is possible to define an opening passing through the entire height of a building or through selected levels using the shaft opening option.
 These openings are transferred from Revit to SCIA Engineer as individual openings as there is no associated type for such an opening in SCIA Engineer.
 When shaft openings are defined in Revit, care should be taken while updating the model from SCIA Engineer.
-It is recommended to set the option Update 2D member openings to No during import otherwise the openings will be lost on import.
+It is recommended to set the option Update 2D member openings to "No" during import, otherwise the openings will be lost on import.
 An alternative to avoid the issue is to define them as individual openings in Revit rather than using the shaft opening option.
 From Revit link v3.1 onwards, any change done to the shaft openings in SCIA Engineer will be automatically ignored on import to avoid the loss of opening during round trip.
-3.9 Dummy elements A dummy element is a short piece of structure.
-Rather than use a small element, join the awkward connections with either model or detail lines.
+3.9 Dummy elements A dummy element is a short structural element used to join adjacent members that do not line up well.
 Dummy elements will not be exported from Revit to SCIA Engineer and will be shown in the transfer log file.
+Rather than use a dummy element, we suggest that you join the awkward connections with either model or detail lines.
 3.10 Multiple slabs While creating multiple slabs in Revit it is necessary to create them using individual actions in Revit rather than continuing the same command.
-This will ensure the slabs are identified individually otherwise they could be lost on export.
+This will ensure the slabs are identified individually.
+Otherwise they could be lost on export.